trevorhalvorson/WearScores/README.md

 Wear Scores lets you see live scores of all NFL games of the week on your Android phone, tablet, or Wear device.

+This application is not affiliated with the National Football League.
+It uses data posted on [NFL.com](http://www.nfl.com/liveupdate/scorestrip/ss.json).

 ## Android Wear

 Launch Wear Scores with the command *Ok Google, start football scores*.